12 Bays in Croatia Where You Can Safely Drop Your Boat’s Anchor Under a Star-Studded Sky – For Free

 • Extreme crowding: During high seasons, the bay is packed with day-trippers.
 If you’re not comfortable navigating crowds, avoid until after 6 PM.

 The Blue Lagoon’s spaciousness allows it to accommodate numerous boats.
-While it attracts crowds during daylight hours with tourist boats, it transforms into a more serene setting in the evening when these day-trippers depart.
+While it attracts crowds during daylight hours with tourist boats, it becomes more manageable in the evening when these day-trippers depart.
+Still, during the high season, you should be vigillant of other boats if you decide to spend the night.

 The crystal-clear waters of Krknjaši are perfect for swimming and snorkeling, offering a glimpse into the vibrant underwater world.
 During evenings, selection of bars and restaurants cater to visitors, providing refreshments and dining options with stunning views.
 Most mornings, local fishermen frequent the area, offering opportunities to purchase fresh catches directly from their boats.